-We recommend starting the projects with a team of 3-4 people.
+We recommend starting the project with a team of 3-4 people.
 Limited experience is required to help install the greenhouse plastic.

-Keeping a good level head and only work with the piece in front of you, focusing on one foot at a time, is all you can do.
-You’ll find that once you get going you really don’t have a chance to stop.
-When you work in the proper order it all really comes together on it’s own.
+Keeping a good level head and only working with the piece in front of you, focusing on one foot at a time, is all you can do.
+You’ll find that once you get going, you really don’t have a chance to stop.
+When you work in the proper order, it all comes together on its own.

-It is a good idea to have a couple of pieces wood or paint roller handles on the inside of the structure to help nudge the plastic over the top of the hoops.
-Keep a step ladder ready for the end wall you will start on first.
-Some people like to tape cross connectors, hoop seams, and hardware to prevent premature wearing out of plastic.
+It is a good idea to have a couple of pieces of wood or paint roller handles on the inside of the structure to help nudge the plastic over the top of the hoops.
+Keep a step ladder ready for the endwall that you will start on first.
+Some people like to tape cross connectors, hoop seams, and hardware to prevent any premature wearing out of the plastic.
 Duct tape works well for this.
-For an even tighter wrap we recommend using electrical tape for this step.
+For an even tighter wrap, we recommend using electrical tape for this step.

 Begin by unfolding or unrolling your plastic lengthwise along the hoop house.
 You will know which side faces down (the anti-condensate side) as you will be able to read the labels from the inside of the hoop house

-As you begin lifting the plastic over any breeze will help open up the plastic.
-If you work against the wind the plastic will be pushed onto the ribs making the job way more difficult than it needs to be.
+As you begin lifting the plastic over the hoops, the breeze will help to open up the plastic.
+If you work against the wind, the plastic will be pushed onto the ribs making the job way more difficult than it needs to be.

-If you have other helpers you can position them on the endwalls on the side of the film where it being unrolling from and help unroll/fold to give the pullers slack.
+If you have other helpers, you can position them on the endwalls on the side of the film where it is unrolling from and help unroll/fold to give the pullers slack.

 The plastic, when fully rolled out, will drape down on both sides and down both endwalls with at least 2’ all around the ground.